sysPass/sysPass-doc/docs/source/application/plugins.rst

 getVersion
 ::::::::::

-Método que devuelve un array de integers con la versión del plugin
+Method that returns an array of integers with the plugin's version

 .. code-block:: php

   /**
-   * Devuelve la versión del plugin
+   * Returns the plugin's version
    *
    * @return array
    */